-This specification provides the definition of a business activity coordination type used to coordinate activities that apply business logic to handle business exceptions.
+This specification provides the definition of a business activity coordination type used to coordinate activities that apply business logic to handle exceptions that occur during the execution of activities of a business process.
 Actions are applied immediately and are permanent.
 Compensating actions may be invoked in the event of an error.
 The Business Activity specification defines protocols that enable existing business process and work flow systems to wrap their proprietary mechanisms and interoperate across trust boundaries and different vendor implementations.